 The syntax for importing modules in nested directories with

-has changed.Previously,
+usehas changed.Previously,

-.It is not yet possible to rename the module when importing it; this makes it hard to import modules with the same filename living under different directories and will be addressed in the next version.
+useaccepts colon-delimited components, and replace the colons with slashes to derive the path: for instance,use a:b:cimports the modulea/b/c.elvunder~/.elvish/lib, under the namespacea:b:c.
+Now, to import this module, you should useuse a/b/cinstead, and it will import the same file under the namespacec.It is not yet possible to rename the module when importing it; this makes it hard to import modules with the same filename living under different directories and will be addressed in the next version.

 The current implementation of

-still supports the use of colons to affect the name under which the module is imported: for instance,use a/b:c
+usestill supports the use of colons to affect the name under which the module is imported: for instance,use a/b:cimports the filea/b/c.elvunder the nameb:c.
+However, this feature should be considered undocumented and will be removed in the next version. -

 Module imports are now scoped lexically, akin to how variables are scoped.
 For instance,

-in one module does not affect other files; neither does{ use re }
+use rein one module does not affect other files; neither does{ use re }affect the outer scope. -

 The variable a function

-is now no longer allowed in variable names, while the tilde~
+funcmaps to is now$func~instead of$&func.
+The ampersand&is now no longer allowed in variable names, while the tilde~is.
+A tool has been provided to rewrite old code. -

 Strings are no longer callable (#552).
 A new external has been added to support calling external programs dynamically.